 Communication.

-Most problems happen because expectations were not managed properly.
+Most project problems start because expectations were not properly communicated.

 Yes.